mkimk/gdtsns20/p5js_data/README.md

 ```

 ### External
-However, JSON can be easily builky and complex to load a length of data.
+JSON can be easily builky and complex to load a length of data.
 In this case, JSON can be loaded into your project as a stand alone file.
 The difference is, there is no variable in this file.
 It is just an object that starts with the curly brackets.
 ```js
  {
     "name" : "mycolor",